Facelift: Modern Techniques, Natural Results

 Combining Procedures

-A facelift is rarely performed in isolation.
-The most common complementary procedures:
+The facelift in 2026 is rarely performed in isolation.
+According to [ASPS data](https://www.plasticsurgery.org/cosmetic-procedures/facelift), the most common complementary procedures:

 - Neck lift (platysmaplasty): Addresses the neck bands and loose neck skin - almost always combined with a full facelift